 Courses

-During this year-long program (two semesters plus January Term and summer work), students will choose from courses in subject matter relating to Geopolitics, International Relations, Intercultural Management, and French as a Second Language.
+During this year-long program (two semesters plus January Term and summer work), students will complete the MAIR core courses and have the opportunity to choose from electives relating to International Relations, International Business, Economics and International Law.

-All students take four 500-level courses: three core courses (below), one thesis workshop, and one language that they will study during the year to fulfill the language proficiency requirement.
+All students take five 500-level courses, including four core courses (below) and one language that they will study during the year to fulfill the language proficiency requirement.

 • Language Requirement

-• Diplomacy and Human Rights - France, Spain, Morocco
+• Diplomacy and Human Rights - France, the Netherlands, Morocco, Spain

-• Europe and the Islamic World - France, Spain, Morocco
+• Europe and the Islamic World - France, Morocco, Spain

 Semester 2 (14 credits)